 In 2016, Mr. Makhija was the Democratic Nominee for the Pennsylvania House of Representatives from the 122nd House District, where he outperformed the national Democratic ticket by 14 points in the general election.
 During his candidacy for the state legislature, Mr. Makhija won the Pennsylvania Commonwealth Court case, In Re: Makhija (2016), which protected the rights of students and recent graduates to run for office in their home state under the Pennsylvania Constitution.

-As the son of immigrants and a proud native of Pennsylvania, Mr. Makhija is passionate about enfranchising underrepresented communities and engaging young people in state and local politics.
-He currently practices law at Berger & Montague, P.C., a nationally recognized class action, consumer protection, antitrust, employment, and Qui Tam law firm based in Philadelphia.
+A s the son of immigrants and a proud native of Pennsylvania, Mr. Makhija is passionate about enfranchising underrepresented communities and engaging young people in state and local politics.
+He currently practices law at Berger & Montague, P.C., a nationally recognized class action, antitrust, consumer protection, employment law firm based in Philadelphia, Pennsylvania.